rafaelpmatoso/qa-engineer-challenge/README.md

 Update the **webdriver.location** property with the path of executable downloaded from https://chromedriver.chromium.org/downloads

+**IMPORTANT**: *The chromedriver should be in the same version of the Google Chrome installed in the machine.*

     ex: webdriver.location=//Users//myname//Documents//chromedriver

 Type the command below and wait for the project to build and start running the tests.